Spectral multipliers III: Endpoint bounds, intertwining operators, and twisted Hardy spaces: Introduction

 only coincide for $|s| \leq 1$, see Lemma \ref{hilbert}, so we confine our analysis to this range.

 When $s>1$, Strichartz estimates still hold, but the spaces and operators involve a mixture of the free Laplacian and $H$.

-\begin{theorem} Assume that $V \in \K_0$ and $H=-\Delta+V$ has no zero energy eigenstate or resonance.
+\begin{theorem} Assume that $V \in \K_0$ and $H=-\Delta+V$ has no zero energy eigenstate or resonance, and no positive eigenvalues.
 Then Strichartz estimates (\ref{strichartz_est}) hold for $P_c f$, the continuous spectrum projection of the solution, in the range $0 \leq s \leq 1$, for all appropriate $p$, $q$, $\tilde p$, and $\tilde q$ satisfying conditions (\ref{condition1}) and (\ref{condition2}). \end{theorem}

 The proof is standard (and we omit it) once we have the following $L^p \to L^{p'}$ decay estimates: \begin{lemma}\lb{lplemma} Assume $V \in \mc K_0$ and $H=-\Delta+V$ has no eigenvalue or resonance at zero.
 For $1 \leq p \leq 2$ and $s=\frac 2 p - 1$,